MarsRaw/mars-raw-utils/README.md

 ### Building RPMs using Docker
 Fedora targetted RPMs can be built using `dockerbuild.sh` which will result in the build artifacts being placed into the `target` directory.

-## Specifying Calibration Data Location:
+## Specifying Calibration Data Location
 By default, if the software is installed using the .deb file in Debian/Ubuntu, the calibration files will be located in `/usr/share/mars_raw_utils/data/`.
 In Homebrew on MacOS, they will be located in `/usr/local/share/mars_raw_utils/data/`.
 For installations using `cargo install --path .` or custom installations, you can use the default `~/.marsdata` or set the calibration file directory by using the `MARS_RAW_DATA` environment variable.
 The variable will override the default locations (if installed via apt or rpm), as well.

 ## Calibration Profiles